dishmael/next-template/README.md

 ### @Preact/Signals

-I tried implementing [@preact/signals](https://preactjs.com/guide/v10/signals) as a replacement for useState for managing application state; howeveer, I could not get the signal to work correctly when trying to apply the state at a global level with the materials-UI components.
+I tried implementing [@preact/signals](https://preactjs.com/guide/v10/signals) as a replacement for useState for managing application state; however, I could not get the signal to work correctly when trying to apply the state at a global level with the materials-UI components.
 After many hours of trying to debug the issue, I gave up and went back to using useState.

 ### Shadcn/UI --> NextUI